Sprinklr (NYSE:CXM) Given New $22.00 Price Target at JMP Securities

-Sprinklr (NYSE:CXM – Get Rating) had its target price lowered by JMP Securities from $27.00 to $22.00 in a report issued on Thursday morning, MarketBeat Ratings reports.
-JMP Securities currently has a market outperform rating on the stock.
+Sprinklr (NYSE:CXM – Get Rating) had its target price trimmed by JMP Securities from $27.00 to $22.00 in a research report sent to investors on Thursday morning, MarketBeat.com reports.
+The firm currently has a market outperform rating on the stock.

-Several other equities research analysts also recently issued reports on CXM.
-JPMorgan Chase & Co. raised Sprinklr from a neutral rating to an overweight rating and cut their price target for the company from $22.00 to $20.00 in a report on Friday, December 10th.
-Zacks Investment Research raised shares of Sprinklr from a hold rating to a buy rating and set a $13.00 target price for the company in a report on Thursday, March 24th.
-Barclays lowered their price target on shares of Sprinklr from $23.00 to $19.00 and set an overweight rating on the stock in a report on Wednesday, January 12th.
-Oppenheimer reduced their price objective on Sprinklr from $29.00 to $23.00 and set an outperform rating for the company in a report on Friday, December 10th.
+Other equities analysts also recently issued reports about the company.
+JPMorgan Chase & Co. raised Sprinklr from a neutral rating to an overweight rating and lowered their price target for the company from $22.00 to $20.00 in a report on Friday, December 10th.
+Oppenheimer lowered their price target on Sprinklr from $29.00 to $23.00 and set an outperform rating for the company in a report on Friday, December 10th.
 They noted that the move was a valuation call.
-Finally, Morgan Stanley decreased their target price on Sprinklr from $22.00 to $14.00 and set an equal weight rating on the stock in a research report on Thursday, February 24th.
-Four analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has a consensus rating of Buy and a consensus target price of $18.33.
+Morgan Stanley lowered their price target on Sprinklr from $22.00 to $14.00 and set an equal weight rating for the company in a report on Thursday, February 24th.
+Zacks Investment Research raised Sprinklr from a hold rating to a buy rating and set a $13.00 price target for the company in a report on Thursday, March 24th.
+Finally, Wells Fargo & Company lowered their price target on Sprinklr from $15.00 to $11.00 and set an equal weight rating for the company in a report on Wednesday, January 26th.
+Four equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+According to MarketBeat, Sprinklr presently has a consensus rating of Buy and an average target price of $18.33.

-In other news, CTO Pavitar Singh sold 15,193 shares of the company’s stock in a transaction on Tuesday, January 11th.
+In related news, CTO Pavitar Singh sold 15,193 shares of the stock in a transaction on Tuesday, January 11th.
 The stock was sold at an average price of $15.02, for a total transaction of $228,198.86.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-8.00% of the stock is owned by insiders.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+8.00% of the stock is owned by company insiders.

-Institutional investors have recently modified their holdings of the company.
-Walleye Capital LLC acquired a new stake in shares of Sprinklr during the 4th quarter worth approximately $274,000.
-EDBI Pte Ltd bought a new stake in Sprinklr during the fourth quarter worth $17,628,000.
-BlackRock Inc. boosted its holdings in shares of Sprinklr by 45.2% in the 4th quarter.
-BlackRock Inc. now owns 302,082 shares of the company’s stock valued at $4,793,000 after purchasing an additional 94,016 shares in the last quarter.
-Goldman Sachs Group Inc. bought a new position in shares of Sprinklr in the 4th quarter valued at $1,530,000.
-Finally, Deutsche Bank AG acquired a new position in shares of Sprinklr during the 4th quarter worth $40,000.
-36.01% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+12 West Capital Management LP raised its position in Sprinklr by 152.8% in the fourth quarter.
+12 West Capital Management LP now owns 5,820,639 shares of the company’s stock worth $92,374,000 after acquiring an additional 3,517,844 shares in the last quarter.
+Wellington Management Group LLP raised its position in Sprinklr by 231.4% in the third quarter.
+Wellington Management Group LLP now owns 4,637,386 shares of the company’s stock worth $80,274,000 after acquiring an additional 3,238,186 shares in the last quarter.
+Cadian Capital Management LP purchased a new position in Sprinklr in the fourth quarter worth $25,366,000.
+EDBI Pte Ltd purchased a new position in Sprinklr in the fourth quarter worth $17,628,000.
+Finally, Mission Creek Capital Partners Inc. purchased a new position in Sprinklr in the fourth quarter worth $13,552,000.
+36.01% of the stock is owned by hedge funds and other institutional investors.

 Sprinklr, Inc develops and provides a cloud-based unified customer experience management platform for enterprises worldwide.
 It enables organizations to do marketing, advertising, research, care, sales, and engagement across modern channels, including social, messaging, chat, and text through its unified customer experience management software platform.